Where you can shop Claudia Winkleman’s exact outfits from The Traitors

 Claudia and her stylist, Sinead McKeefry, are playing a blinder with the presenter’s outfits

-The new series of The Traitors already has viewers gripped – particularly with the last episode’s cliffhanger regarding the elusive secret traitor (the internet is rife with theories).
+The new series of The Traitors already has viewers gripped – particularly now that the secret traitor has been revealed and hidden relationships between contestants are increasingly coming to light (the internet is rife with theories).
 But, as always, Claudia Winkleman’s covetable wardrobe is just as much of a talking point as the BBC’s hit reality game show itself.

 Characterised by tweed, tartan, tulle and tailoring, the presenter is styled by Sinead McKeefry, who also worked with the presenter on Strictly Come Dancing.
 Her iconic looks take a high-low approach, incorporating both the high street and luxury designers.
 More often than not, her stylish choices sell out – see the maroon Zara coat from last year’s celebrity season, the Kapital smiley face jumper in series two and a Fair Isle knit from Brora in the third season.